EaP Think Tank Network

 Language: English

-Topics: The EU’s eastern neighborhood and enlargement policies, Russia’s war against Ukraine and its implications for the region, connectivity, foreign policy issues in the countries of the EU’s eastern neighborhood, domestic political developments in – or cross-regional topics that address the EU’s eastern neighborhood countries region.
+Topics: The EU’s eastern neighborhood and enlargement policies, Russia’s war against Ukraine and its implications for the region, connectivity, foreign policy issues in the countries of the EU’s eastern neighborhood, domestic political developments in, and cross-regional topics that address the EU’s eastern neighborhood countries.

 Check our more detailed guidelines here.